deniz195/zeroguess/zeroguess/functions/README.md

 - **MultiPeakGaussianFunction**: A multi-peak Gaussian function that combines multiple Gaussian peaks.
 - **DampedSineFunction**: A damped sine wave function.
 - **LinearFunction**: A simple linear function.
+- **MultimodalFunction**: A multimodal function with local minima, defined as a combination of sine and cosine waves.
+- **SigmoidFunction**: A sigmoid/logistic function that produces an S-shaped curve.
+- **DoubleSigmoidFunction**: A double sigmoid function that combines two sigmoid curves, useful for modeling complex transitions.

 ## Usage